 OFF is a French game made using RPG Maker 2003 (I think) by a fellow who goes by the online moniker Mortis-Ghost.
 It was later translated into English and is available somewhere on the interwebs.
 The game tells the story of The Batter as he sets off on an absolutely gonzo journey to “purify the land” of the phantoms that haunt the world.
 His guide during his journey is a talking cat that resembles the Cheshire Cat, a guy named Zacharie, and the player themself.
 He visits strange worlds, meets interesting characters, and soon discovers that not everything is what it seems.
 What is the purpose of his journey?

 I first came across OFF while watching Extra Credit’s Halloween episode and I knew I had to play it.
 It was featured in a “Games You May Not Have Tried,” this time using especially dark and weird and crazy games.
-OFF, presented in a list of games that seems to belong strictly in a sub-sub-sub genre of games, and described as, “If a French version of David Lynch remade Earthbound and gave it a fight soundtrack weirdly reminiscent of Soul Coughing, then you might have something LIKE OFF.”
-Well, needless to say, I was sold.
+OFF, presented in a list of games that seems to belong strictly in a sub-sub-sub genre of games, and described as, “If a French version of David Lynch remade Earthbound and gave it a fight soundtrack weirdly reminiscent of Soul Coughing, then you might have something like OFF.”
+Well, I was sold.
 Right then and there.
-I would have paid money if it wasn’t’ free (Daggers!).
+I would have paid money if it wasn’t free (Daggers!).
 So I began my sacred journey to finding and downloading OFF (which took about five minutes.
 A simple Google search handled that problem.
 Though a word for Mac users, downloading the app “WineBottler” might be necessary).
 So I found it, I played it, and in a couple hours, I finished it.
 Well.

 I tend to be a bit skeptical when I’m told something is weird.
 Often when I’m told something is weird, or violent, or any other adjective, I find myself building expectations before I’ve managed to decide for myself, and it kills the experience that way.
 Any other articles on OFF will talk about how weird it is, and then confirm their sincerity by what they perceive as weird.
 “Seriously you guys, it’s really weird.
 Know what you’re getting yourself into.”